Introduction: Exploring the Essentials of a School Science Lab

 7. Tripod Stand and Wire Gauze

 Think of a tripod stand and wire gauze as the support duo of the lab.
-The tripod lifts your beaker or flask safely above the flame, while the wire gauze spreads the heat evenly so nothing cracks or spills.
+This essential laboratory apparatus lifts your beaker or flask safely above the flame, while the wire gauze spreads the heat evenly so nothing cracks or spills.
 It’s like giving your experiment a stable and secure stage to perform on!

 Uses: